Volunteer with us

 - strengthen our communication and marketing

 Wanted: In October 2020, our Love to Learn programme is starting a new youth club for Unaccompanied Asylum Seeking Children aged 16 – 21.
 We are looking for committed volunteers to support this group with English and Maths whilst facilitating a positive and relaxed environment.
 There will be additional activities such as cooking, table tennis and snooker.
-If you are interested in this volunteering opportunity please contact Josh at [email protected] for an application form.
+If you are interested in this volunteering opportunity please complete the application form below.

 Volunteers are our life blood – without them we simply wouldn’t exist